-Students who have not achieved SAP during their warning status period are dismissed in writing.
-Students who have been dismissed may file an appeal as outlined below.
-If the appeal is approved, an academic plan will be put in place, and the student will be placed on probation status until the student is able to meet SAP standards according to the timeline indicated by the student's academic plan.
+Students who have not achieved SAP during their warning status period are dismissed and notified of dismissal in writing.
+To reestablish eligibility for reentry, the student must file an appeal.
+If the appeal is approved, an academic plan will be put in place and the student will be placed on probation status until the student is able to meet SAP standards by a specific point as outlined in the student's academic plan.
 A student on probation status is eligible to receive financial aid.
-Decisions on any appeal will be provided within the first week of the start of the next payment period.
+Decisions to any appeal will be provided within the first week of the start of the next payment period.